aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/aspose-slides-java-dynamic-slide-transitions/_index.md

 A: Check the official [Aspose.Slides for Java documentation](https://docs.aspose.com/slides/java/) for a comprehensive list.

 ## Conclusion
-You now know how to **create presentation transitions** in Java, set precise slide advance times, and configure timing for a smoother viewer experience.
+You now know how to **create presentation transitions java**, set precise slide advance times, and configure timing for a smoother viewer experience.
 Experiment with different effects, combine them with custom animations, and integrate this logic into larger reporting or e‑learning platforms.

 ---

-**Last Updated:** 2025-12-02
+**Last Updated:** 2026-02-01
 **Tested With:** Aspose.Slides 25.4 (JDK 16 classifier)
 **Author:** Aspose